-BENV7140 Multimedia on the Web Staff Contact: Mr S Peter UOC6 HPW3 WKS14 S2 Note/s: Excluded: ARCH9711
+Multimedia on the Web Staff Contact: Mr Stephen Peter UOC6 HPW3 S2 Excluded: ARCH9711

-This subject will discuss the potential and limitations of the World Wide Web as a tool for the presentation of design information.
-The subject aims to help students develop an understanding of what constitutes a good web page as well as learning HTML.
+This course will discuss the potential and limitations of the World Wide Web as a tool for the presentation of design information.
+The course aims to help students develop an understanding of what constitutes a good web page as well as learning HTML.
 Students will learn to use a range of graphics applications (including Adobe Photoshop) as well as a Web Editor.
 Assessment will be through the development of a series of web pages.